 What Is the Difference Between Editing, Revising, and Proofreading?

 Many people believe that revising, editing, and proofreading are interchangeable terms for the same thing.
-This is not the case!
+That is not the case!
 In fact, paper revising, editing, and proofreading are all distinct processes that require different skills and have different goals.
 While there can be some occasional overlap depending on the type of document that is being reviewed, that does not mean that you can substitute paper revising for proofreading or proofreading for editing.
-No matter what type of document you are writing or what language you are writing in, revising, editing, and proofreading are all important steps that you should take before finalizing and submitting or publishing your work.
-Let’s look at the differences between these processes and examine what stage of the writing process each process is used.
+No matter the type of document or language, revising, editing, and proofreading are all important steps that you should take before finalizing and submitting or publishing your work.
+Let's look at how these processes are different and at what stage of writing is each of them used.